outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- reverse osmosis water filter
 				- avoid kale/other foods with higher PFAS levels or foods stored in plastic for a long time like frozen foods/cereal
 				- avoid personal care products like soap/toilet paper unless theyre labeled as free of PFAS or if theyre sold at Whole Foods
+				- bloodletting and cholestyramine can reduce pfas in blood
 				- buy clothes/products from these stores:
 					- https://pfascentral.org/pfas-free-products/
 			2. Solution to BPA in cans: